sap-tutorials/Tutorials/tutorials/cloudsdk-extensibility-type-safe-expand/cloudsdk-extensibility-type-safe-expand.md

 !![Tree](screenshot66.png)

 One possibility is to consider a lazy fetch of connected entities only using the `fetchXY()` methods that every instance exposes.
-In case of your business partner you could fetch the associated addresses with the following line of code:
+In the case of your business partner, you could fetch the associated addresses with the following line of code:

 ```Java
 List<BusinessPartnerAddress> addresses = businessPartner.fetchBusinessPartnerAddress();